Day three of the EARCOS Leadership Conference* and it’s time for some reflection on what I’ve seen, heard and learned.

 It's fantastic to see such a diverse range of people showing an interest in, and aptitude for, online education in Australia.

-Recently I've noticed a trend where students who have used yourtutor join Tutoring Australasia on the "other side of the fence" and provide assistance to those still working through their high school career.
+Recently I've noticed a trend where students who have used Studiosity join the company on the "other side of the fence" and provide assistance to those still working through their high school studies.

-It's heartening that these former students place such value and importance in the yourtutor service, and had such a good experience, that they then contribute their skills and knowledge to ensure that younger students across Australia continue to receive quality one-to-one online tutoring.
+It's heartening that these former students place such value and importance in the Studiosity service, and had such a good experience, that they then contribute their skills and knowledge to ensure that younger students across Australia continue to receive quality one-to-one online study help.

-With more and more students using yourtutor, I can only see applications skyrocketing in just a few years!
+With more and more students using Studiosity, I can only see applications skyrocketing in just a few years!

 What has surprised me is the number of King's boys who have chosen to use the service.
 Each enquiry represents one less enquiry to an English Staff member.
 We set a variety of tasks for years 7-10 students, from writing a short story, to an assignment on Macbeth to comparing and contrasting two novels that deal with the human condition or growing up in a different part of the world, to an unseen essay task on poetry or set novel or play.

-yourtutor has been able to cope with our peak demands.
+Studiosity has been able to cope with our peak demands.
 The student comments, an excellent feature, really allows for proper monitoring.
-I suggest, if your school is prepared to offer yourtutor, you give it a go.
+I suggest, if your school is prepared to offer Studiosity, you give it a go.
 Just remember, for it to be effective, you as teachers, have to tell your students they should use the service.